All Episodes

 Clinton's not on Obama's campaign staff.

-He's not a trusted advisor, doesn't set Obama's strategy, but Bill Clinton is pretty good at sabotaging Obama's strategy.
+Doesn't set Obama's strategy, but Bill Clinton is pretty good at sabotaging Obama's strategy.

 The Obama message is exactly the opposite.

-The Obama campaign had just run a TV ad claiming that working Americans had been harmed by Bain Capitol, and included one man saying that Bain had been a vampire, sucked the blood out of us.
+The Obama campaign had just run a TV ad claiming that working Americans had been harmed by Bain Capital and included one man saying that Bain had been a vampire, sucked the blood out of us.

 Obama doesn't need Clinton undercutting him.